tmpvar/tmpvar.com/content/articles/c-on-the-browser/index.md

 ## Goals

-### one OS level allocation
+### one OS-level allocation

 I've become accustomed to pre-allocating a heap and splitting it into regions to be sub-allocated.
 This means that systems can manage their own memory in the best way that makes sense for them.
-Reaching for the OS level `malloc()` is just wasteful in many cases.
+Reaching for the OS-level `malloc()` is just wasteful in many cases.

 Ideally, all of the memory that the C code uses is instantiated on the JS side via an `ArrayBuffer`.